calvinreu/kbdmod/README.md

 intercept keycodes and change them to emulate qmk/oryx zsa like behaviour with any keyboard

 ## TODO
- - testing for keyboard_modifier
- - automatic start of interception in main func
+ - fix taphold
+ - add pipeline to validate functionallity working as intended
+ - write configuration process to readme
- - some sort of examples usw
+ - some sort of examples and usage
+ - add contributing

 ## Badges